tjhickey724/compiler_design/code/MiniC/MiniCvsMiniJava.md

 Exp16 -> <NEW> <INT> <LBRACKET> Exp <RBRACKET>  // adding new array constructor Exp16 -> <NEW> <ID> <LPAREN> <RPAREN>  // adding new object constructor
 ```
-and remove the following MiniC rule for function calls..
+and removes the following MiniC rule for function calls as we already have a rule for method calls.
 ```
 Exp16 -> <ID> <LPAREN> ExpList <RPAREN>   // old rule for function calls
                                           // replace by Exp12 rule for method calls